 Operation Redwing was made up of four members.
 Tennant Mike Murphy, their commander, and Marc’s best friend, Petty Officer Matthew Axelsson, are known as AX in the group.
 Petty Officer Danny Jets and Marcus Luttrell were team medics and snipers.

 All four men were best friends and brothers.
 They would protect each other till their last bullet.
-They’re full of energy and somehow have a great sense of humor, even in the darkest times.
+They’re energetic and have great humor, even in the darkest times.
 Their mission was to capture and kill Ben Cermak, an al-Qaeda leader and a close associate of bin Laden.

 However, when their position was compromised, a fierce battle erupted between the four U.S. Navy SEALs and 200 Taliban troops.
 The Taliban forces even blew up a rescue helicopter en route to save the squad and the market’s control.
-Except for all men of the Operation Red Wing were shot and killed.
+Except for all the men of Operation Red Wing, they were shot and killed.

 Marcus was the only one who survived, hence the name Lone Survivor.
 He was saved by villagers who believed in helping strangers who were part of their religion and risked their lives.
 The story is about true heroism and sacrifice.
 It’s very inspirational and excellent.
 So I recommend you to read it.